 CN Vision teaches Cranial Nerves V, VII, IX/X, and XII, all of which are key for speech and swallowing.
 AR was implemented to provide a more interactive way to see how the pathways connect to different facial features and muscles.

-Aligning with medical training recommendations (Hazelton, 2011), the aim of CN Vision is to teach students to view and subsequently “map” cranial nerve pathways onto their clients when providing speech-language pathology (SLP) services.
+Aligning with medical training recommendations (Hazelton, 2011), CN Vision aims to teach speech-language pathology (SLP) students to view and “map” cranial nerve pathways onto their clients.

 Per the principles of neuroplasticity (Nahum, Lee, & Merzenich, 2013), specific task practice enhances learned skill transfer to novel contexts.
-Training students to conceptualize cranial nerve pathways in this way may enhance their understanding of relevant CN pathways during SLP service provision with clients.
+Designing this way may enhance students' understanding of the content and help them better apply it during service provision.

-Subsequently, a journey map and storyboard were crafted to envision Katie's experience with CN Vision.
-The experience envisioned in the journey map and storyboard were then used to inform the creation of a content map which determined the tool's flow and navigation.
+A journey map and storyboard were crafted to brainstorm Katie's needs and pain points.
+These were then translated to a content map which determined the tools' flow and navigation.

-It was determined that CN Vision should be both an exploration tool and an evaluation tool.
-Therefore, two primary modes were planned to be implemented: Explore Pathways Mode and Quiz Mode.
+It was determined that CN Vision should allow for both exploration and evaluation, so two modes were planned: Explore Pathways and Quiz.

 The first screen in ZapWorks with poor text legibility.